 Be extremely suspicious of money orders.
 While it can be said that money orders are a legitimate tool for financial exchanges, fake money orders are a very common medium for fraud, particularly with auction fraud.
 A bank will often accept a money order, but then when it's discovered to be fraudulent, you are the one responsible for the amount.
 Money orders are not covered by the same limited liability laws that we enjoy with our credit cards.
 In fact the limited liability laws make credit cards far safer than money orders for transactions.

 Check your bank account and credit card statements frequently.
 Be on the look out for purchases or transactions that you may not be familiar with.

-Don't judge reliability by how professional a website looks.
+Do not judge reliability by how professional a website looks.
 It's relatively easy and costs very little to create, register, and promote a website.
 Remember that people and companies you communicate through the internet with are not always what they seem.

 If you win something you should not pay anything to receive your prize.
 This technique is very common, and is also known as Advance Fee Fraud, or 419 Fraud.
 Eventually the scammer will reveal that in order for the arrangement to proceed a smaller amount of money is required to be paid first.

 Be cautious of Internet Dating.
 Unfortunately scam artists have begun using Internet Dating sites to groom people over a longer period of time, eventually requesting money whether it be for travel (to be together) or for some other deeply emotional issue, such as a family member requiring medical attention.

 NEVER EVER USE WESTERN UNION TO SEND MONEY TO SOMEONE YOU DO NOT KNOW.